About hydrocortisone tablets

 Some hydrocortisone tablets are slow release (also known as modified release).
 These tablets release the medicine into your body slowly throughout the day.
 It's usual to take them once a day.
 Slow release hydrocortisone tablets also come with the brand name Plenadrin.

 If you're taking slow release hydrocortisone tablets swallow them whole in the morning - about half an hour before breakfast.
-Don't break or crush the tablets or they won't work.
+Do not break or crush the tablets or they won't work.

-It's important that you don't eat grapefruit or drink grapefruit juice while you're on slow release hydrocortisone tablets.
+It's important that you do not eat grapefruit or drink grapefruit juice while you're on slow release hydrocortisone tablets.
 Grapefruit can change the way hydrocortisone works and increases the risk of side effects.

 Your pharmacist or doctor can tell you which type of hydrocortisone tablet you're taking and how to take them.